 Laharum Grove has lunches three days a week, Friday through to Sunday and Friday night offers an evening meal (you must book in for Friday night Deirdre ) gourmet food delicious.
 New landscaping really interesting and exciting.
 Beautiful location in an olive grove.

 Our local store sells petrol and has groceries 9 - 6pm Happy Wanderer resort.

 Hollow Mountain is amazing hike, if group up to it.
 The Summer Day valley rock climbing area is interesting to see and often has climbers, the new staircase is jokingly called the "Stair case to Heaven" views are spectacular..
 Our local mountain guide will take groups abseiling if you wish.
 Must arrange this.

 Mt Zero and Flat Rock are excellent hikes.
 Can give more directions and help with maps if needed.
 Take water to this area.
 Only toilets there.

 From Flat Rock you can go on up to Bird Rock and even on to Mt Staplyton.
 This is surely one of the best Grampians Views, you feel "king/queem of the world".

-Horsham has really Art Gallery, with rotatiing exhibitions, always something new to see.
-Good op shops (I can give a map) , plus a welcoming library with free internet toilet, near cafes.
+Horsham has a wonderful regional Art Gallery, with rotating exhibitions.
+Good op shops (I can give a map) , plus a welcoming library.

 Come and join in the fun.
 Out the window there is an outstanding parade of wildlife and birds, a great place to take overseas visitors.